zenlex/germinate/README.md

 - Rust CLI tool
 - TypeScript CLI tool

-### Notes on Stacks _(Mostly changeable via stack_template.toml files)_
+### Notes on Stacks
 - RSAPI - Minimal Axum Web framework with tokio runtime and tower for http
 - TSAPI - Bun + Hono + Zod - Typesafe, minimal, fast, and built for the edges
 - RSCLI + TSCLI - Rust and TS CLI tool setups with useful tools for command line interaction

+_these stacks can be modified by [changing their `stack_template.toml` files_](#customization)
 ### Frontend
-- Rust and Typescript API stacks include option to add templating (currently with Handlebars for both) or a Vue SPA with Vite.
+- Rust and Typescript API stacks include option to add templating (via Handlebars) or a Vue SPA with Vite.

 ### Database
 All 4 stacks offer DB client options.
 Currently supported:
-- Postgres (Rust - sqlx or Diesel ORM, TS - Slonik or Prisma ORM)
+- Postgres (Rust - sqlx or Diesel ORM, TypeScript - Slonik or Prisma ORM)
-- Sqlite (Rust - sqlx or Diesel ORM, TS - Better sqlite3 )
+- Sqlite (Rust - sqlx or Diesel ORM, TypeScript - Better sqlite3 )
 - MongoDB (Rust - mongodb driver(no ORM option), TS - mongodb or Mongoose ODM)

-*Note - selecting a database does not install the database platform, only the client/driver unless you select [Docker containers in the options](#containers)
+*Note - selecting a database does not install the database platform, only the client unless you select [Docker containers in the options](#containers)

 ### Linting
 - All JS/TS stacks come with ESLint installed and StyleLint if a frontend is enabled